 Global SaaS Compliance: A Complete Audit Checklist

-The beauty of Software as a Service (SaaS) businesses is that they can go global from the start.
+The beauty of businesses that sell SaaS online is that they can go global from the start.
 Anyone with an internet connection can become a customer, so any country could be a potential market for your products.

 When COVID-19 moved much of our lives online, a rise in new global data regulations quickly followed.
 Over 132 countries have now put in place their own laws and regulations.

 Are you up to speed with the latest policies?
-Work through our SaaS audit checklist to start the journey towards becoming a privacy-compliant business.
+Work through our SaaS audit checklist to start the journey toward becoming a privacy-compliant business.